 That is why user consent is revolutionizing LLM privacy practices.
 The decision a user makes in a settings page now needs to follow their data through ingestion, indexing, retrieval, inference, storage, and deletion.
 Consent is no longer a sentence in your privacy policy.
-It is an input to your architecture.

 What changed: why the old consent model breaks with LLMs